 Okay, you can see where this is going without being a brain surgeon, right?

-Before you jump on the "those-people"-don't-like-to-read bandwagon, understand that there are tons of voices out there dying to be heard.
+Before you jump on any "those-people" bandwagon, understand that there are tons of voices out there dying to be heard.
 But the publishing industry has tamped those voices down.
 And the skill of literacy is very, very different from the appreciation of literature (especially the whitewashed canon literature).
 AAAAND...it would be stereotyping to consider this as the only factor when in fact most of it is the publisher's fault, but it amplifies and intensifies many of the other factors.

 Like giving a megaphone to an annoying person.
 It's not the megaphone that's making things so annoying.